Adfero/jScrollability/README.md

 * Setup a GitHub page to host the demo page
 * Improve the demo page
 * Add easing algorithm for percentages
-* Add pre-defined functors for animation similar to the boundary options.